himanshugiripunje/Important-Projects/Dockerfile.md

 - used to bundle the program.
 - it is text document containes all instruction that user may create an image from command line.

+## Docker images?
+- it is a kind of ready-to-use software read-only template crafted with source codes, libraries, external dependencies needed for software application to run any platform/os.
+- the developer call it snapshot. this snapshot is perfect recipe for developers to build test and deploy the desired app swiftly.

+## Docker container?
+- as discussed docker image is read-only image, that can't be executed by themselves or cannot run/start.
+- container is nothing but a box that has ability to run any image.
+- when creat docker container you essentialy endup creating a read-write copy of filesystem inside container.

+## how docker container differs from image.
+- docker images without containers are like orphans/meaningless.
+- docker container is runtime instance.
+- docker images can exist in isolation but container cant exist without image.
+- docker image cant be stopped but container can be start/stop.
+-

 ## why docker?
 - it mainly help to create and execute containers, self-contained program that are independent from underlying infra